Katy is a passionate disc golfer who has experience playing many different courses in Colorado.

 This is a fairly well-known disc golf course in Central City.
 It is a fairly technical course with some unique mining town scenery.

 Beaver Ranch is an award-winning course in Conifer, CO.
 It's a beautiful course with a mix of aspens and pines.
-This is the perfect course to bring players visiting from out of town because it shows off Colorado's landscape in a fun course.
+This is the perfect course to bring players visiting from out of town to because it shows off Colorado's landscape in a fun course.
 The cost is $12 per day.

 Another great course in Colorado is Bucksnort, which is outside of Pine, CO.
-Pine is a 20-30 minutes drive pass Confier.
+Pine is a 20–30 minutes drive past Confier.
 The course has 27 holes in a heavily wooded area.
-It is on private land so there is a cost and you need to call ahead to reserve tee time.
+It is on private land, so there is a cost, and you need to call ahead to reserve tee time.

 Colorado Springs Frisbee Golf Courses

 While Denver does have a high density of courses, there are many places to play around Colorado Springs as well.

 The Aviary is in southeast Colorado Springs next to Fountain Creek Trail.
 It's a fairly treed area and a fun course.
 This area is exposed, so beware on windy days.